apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

       f_out.write(processed_line)
 ```

-Eventually though, you hit another wall.
+Not too long after, you're going to hit another wall.
 It's slow.
 You're bottlenecked on something.
 Probably disk speed or memory bandwidth.
-If you're processing data on the GPU, VRAM bandwidth, PCIE bandwidth, or actual compute.
+If you're processing data on the GPU, it's VRAM bandwidth, PCIE bandwidth, or actual compute.
 In any case, it's very slow.
 So, you go to speed it up.

 ```py
 from multiprocessing import Pool